norberto926/NewGym/README.md

 ## Project Status
 The project is already a working applications but it still needs improvement/new features in some areas.
 To do:
--more parameters and charts in the analytics section -better responsivnsess for mobile devices
+- more parameters and charts in the analytics section
+- better responsivnsess for mobile devices
--workout history as a calendar page
+- workout history as a calendar page

 If you want to contribute please feel free to fork the repository, make changes and create a pull request.